alhajee/ckan/doc/maintaining/filestore.rst

 FileStore and file uploads
 ==========================

-When enabled, CKAN's FileStore allows users to upload data files to CKAN resources, and to upload logo images for groups and organizations.
+When enabled, FMLD's FileStore allows users to upload data files to FMLD resources, and to upload logo images for groups and organizations.
 Users will see an upload button when creating or updating a resource, group or organization.

 .. versionadded:: 2.2
-   Uploading logo images for groups and organizations was added in CKAN 2.2.
+   Uploading logo images for groups and organizations was added in FMLD 2.2.

 .. versionchanged:: 2.2
-   Previous versions of CKAN used to allow uploads to remote cloud hosting but we have simplified this to only allow local file uploads (see :ref:`filestore_21_to_22_migration` for details on how to migrate).
-This is to give CKAN more control over the files and make access control possible.
+   Previous versions of FMLD used to allow uploads to remote cloud hosting but we have simplified this to only allow local file uploads (see :ref:`filestore_21_to_22_migration` for details on how to migrate).
+This is to give FMLD more control over the files and make access control possible.

 .. seealso::

    :doc:`datastore`

-    Resource files linked-to from CKAN or uploaded to CKAN's FileStore can also be pushed into CKAN's DataStore, which then enables data previews and a data API for the resources.
+    Resource files linked-to from FMLD or uploaded to FMLD's FileStore can also be pushed into FMLD's DataStore, which then enables data previews and a data API for the resources.